James H. Wilson: Later life and wars

 After he left the Army, Wilson worked as a railroad construction engineer and executive.
 He moved to Wilmington, Delaware, in 1883.
 For the next 15 years he devoted his time to business, travel, and public affairs, and wrote on a number of subjects.

 Wilson returned to the Army in 1898 for the Spanish–American War, and served as a major general of volunteers in Cuba and Puerto Rico.
-He also saw service in China during the Boxer Rebellion in 1901 as brigadier-general.
+While in Cuba as commander of the department of Matanzas and Santa Clara, his aide-de-camp was William J. Glasgow.
+Wilson also saw service in China during the Boxer Rebellion in 1901 as brigadier general.
 Retiring from the Army, in 1902 he represented President Theodore Roosevelt at the coronation of Edward VII of the United Kingdom.

 He was a Veteran Companion of the District of Columbia Commander of the Military Order of the Loyal Legion of the United States (MOLLUS) – a military society of Union officers and their descendants.
 He was assigned MOLLUS insignia number 12106.

+Death

 Wilson died in Wilmington, Delaware, in 1925, with only three Union Civil War generals living longer.

 He is buried in the Old Swedes Churchyard in Wilmington.